You’ve set up your study space.

 That’s a good goal to have, but it should usually only be at the very back of your mind because it’s actually a huge motivation-killer.
 The problem with always thinking about becoming fluent is that you’ll constantly be measuring your current self against your future goal, and you’re just inviting self-criticism.
 No one becomes fluent overnight, so why should you worry about it at this very moment?

 Instead, learners usually benefit from more attainable short-term learning milestones.
 Let’s assume you’ve found a good chunk of time to study through your improved time-management skills.
-What should be going though your head at that very moment?
+What should be going through your head at that very moment?

 You should be thinking something along the lines of, “At the end of this study session, I want to be able to do X in Japanese.”
 After you finish your study session, you can self-assess yourself.
 Can you do X in Japanese now?
 If you can, great!
 And remember that super long-term goal of “becoming fluent”?
-Well guess what: You’re one-step closer to that.
+Well guess what: You’re one step closer to that.

 One Fix: The Pomodoro Technique